Can I use Release the Grease on a hot engine?

 Can I dilute it?

-You can.
+Yes, you can.
 A 50/50 mix with water works fine for lighter cleaning or if you’re being frugal.
 But for maximum grunt, use it neat.

 Is it safe on paint and plastics?